Imperial, pre-decimal measurements of weight and volume

 How shops weighed and measured their goods in the early 1900s

-At the time of my mother's childhood recollections of the early 1900s, relatively few goods came ready packaged from manufacturers.
-Shopkeepers weighed or measured out their goods themselves.
+At the time of my mother's childhood recollections of the early 1900s, relatively few goods came ready-packaged from manufacturers.
+Shopkeepers normally weighed or measured out their goods themselves.

 How shopkeepers sold their goods

-To speed up sales the shopkeepers weighed out frequently requested goods into bags while the shop was closed using scales which worked by balancing the goods against known weights or on spring scales which worked by compressing a spring which moved a dial.
+To speed up sales the shopkeepers weighed out frequently-requested goods into bags while the shop was closed, using balance scales which worked by balancing the goods against known weights or on spring scales which worked by compressing a spring which moved a dial.
 There were a number of different types of scales based on balancing goods against weights, and also different types and ranges of weights, all shown on the scales page.

 Commonly used weights in the early 1900s: